brockmh/CPS310Project/Phase1.md

 - An overview of the features to be provided by the software.

 ### C. User Characteristics
-- Student (StudentID, Name, DateOfBirth, Major)
+1. Student (StudentID, Name, DateOfBirth, Major)
-- Registrar (RegistrarID, Name, Role,)
+2. Registrar (RegistrarID, Name, Role,)
-- Faculty (FacultyID, Name, Department)
+3. Faculty (FacultyID, Name, Department)
-- Administration (AdminID, Name, Position)
+4. Administration (AdminID, Name, Position)

 ### D. Constraints
 - Any constraints that have been placed on the project (that are not, in themselves, requirements).

 ### E. Assumptions
-- Any assumptions that are being made in specifying these requirements.
+- One assumption we are going by is that within this phase their are no errors when using the system and it runs perfectly.
+This will chnage as we dive deeper into each diagram during the other phases, where we will have to account for these errors and how they will be addressed.

 ---